 - Return to a greased bowl , cover with plastic wrap and although to rise in a warm spot until doubled in size, about 1.5 hours.

 - Meanwhile, make the streusel topping by combining the flour, oats, brown sugar, nuts and butter in the bowl of a food processer with a few pulses, until well combined.

 - After the dough has completed its first rise, turn out again onto a floured surface and shape into two loaves.
-Place into two well greased leaf pan, pressing the dough so that it fill to the edges.
+Place into two well greased loaf pans, pressing the dough so that it fill to the edges.
 Brush with beaten egg.
 Firmly press the streusel topping into the top of each loaf.
 Don’t be afraid to use some force.

 - Loosely cover with plastic wrap and allow to rise until doubled, approximately 1-1.5 hours.

 - Preheat oven to 325 degrees F. When the oven is up to temperature place loaves on middle rack and bake for 30-35 minutes, until golden, fragrant and an internal read thermometer inserted into the center of a loaf reads about 200 degrees F.

 - Allow to cool and remove from pans.
 Wrap tightly if not eating immediately.
 Awww, who are we kidding – fresh baked pumpkin bread… where’s the butter.